Abu-laban/reading-notes/301/Class-05.md

 - Identify every component that renders something based on that state.

-- Find a common owner component (a single component above all the components that need the state in the hierarchy).
+- Find a common owner component ,(a single component above all the components that need the state in the hierarchy).

 - Either the common owner or another component higher up in the hierarchy should own the state.